icewolfz/jiMUD/docs/commands.md

 #TAB *character or id*
 >Create a new client tab in current window

+#TO name or id {commands}
+>Send commands to named client or client id as if sent from command line

 <u>#TOGGLECL</u>IENT
 >Toggle show and hide of client window